-It can be overwhelming if you don’t like crowds, and almost everywhere you go, it’s busy, especially the beach on a Sunday (most locals don’t work on Sundays and spend a day on the beach with the family).
+It can be overwhelming if you don’t like crowds, and almost everywhere you go, it’s busy, especially on the beach on a Sunday (most locals don’t work on Sundays and spend a day on the beach with their family).

 However, winter is less busy and perfect to explore the city’s attractions and monuments.
 You’ll enjoy the peaceful atmosphere and won’t have to worry about crowds.

 If you’re a photographer or blogger, you’ll surely appreciate the quiet atmosphere to take photos.